bigcode-project/bigcode-evaluation-harness/README.md

 ### Evaluation only

 If you already have the generations in a json file from this evaluation harness and want to evaluate them, specify the path of the generations via the `load_generations_path` argument.
 You may need to reconfigure `accelerate` to use multiple CPUs.
-For this mode, you can also find an example of setup instructions in `evaluation_setup.sh`.

 Below is an example, be mind of specifying arguments proper to the task you are evaluating on, and note that `model` value here only serves for documenting the experiment.
 Also add `--n_samples` to specify the number of samples to evaluate per problem (usually the same value used in generation).